An Introduction to How Capacity Planning relates to Material Requirements Planning

 Shop floors and product life cycle considerations

-Before getting into details on capacity planning, let’s first consider how we manufacture products.
+Before getting into details on capacity planning and Material Requirements Planning (MRP), let’s first consider how we manufacture products.
 Different products call for different manufacturing environments, and the same product can experiment with varying manufacturing environments depending on its life cycle.

 When we have relatively stable and predictable demands and large volumes, it is likely to have one or many dedicated product line(s), and then capacity planning is facilitated.